gadmiraal/Generative-AI-for-bio-molecule-design-notes/Biology related/SMILES vs. SELFIES.md

 Even though its ubiquity SMILES still suffers from some flaws.
 The first being that for a single molecule several string representations are possible.
 This can be fixed by getting the canonical string from [[RDKit]].
 The second is that one can create many SMILES strings that do not map to a valid molecule.
 This is especially problematic for the generation of novel molecules.

 ## SELFIES
-SELF-referencing embedded string (SELFIES) is a 100% robust molecular string representation, meaning that all
+SELF-referencing embedded string (SELFIES) is a 100% robust molecular string representation, meaning that any possible combination of tokens correspond to a chemically valid molecule.
+SELFIES is a formal grammar (or automaton) with derivation rules.
+This can be understood as a small computer program with minimal memory to achieve 100% robust derivation.
+The SELFIES grammar is designed with the explicit aim of eliminating syntactically and semantically invalid molecules, for example in generative tasks.

+Special symbols (such as \[Branch1\] or \[Ring1\]) start a branch or ring.
+Instead of using an end symbol, the subsequent token in the string defines the length of the branch or ring.